wiicode/cybersecurity-framework/home.md

 - [Policies for Information Security *This is the heart of an information security program.*](/bronze-policies)
 - [Implementation Checklists *Outlines for your actionable steps*](/bronze-checklists)
-- [Guidance and Controls *Detailed implementation and oversight guidance*](/bronze-controls)
+- [Guidance and Controls *Detailed implementation and oversight guidance*](/bronze-controls) {.links-list}

-{.links-list}

-**We built this resource with the following goals:**

-1. To enable companies to easily develop their information security governance.
-1. To deliver attestation of information security practices to clients, insurance companies, vendors, and oversight organizations.
-1. To give our clients actionable and relevant cybersecurity information.
-1. To reduce chaos and spotlight the information critical to cybersecurity success.
-1. To align information security practices with realistic needs and best practices.
-1. To disrupt traditional security awareness training offerings.